JoshDoody/joshdoody.github.io/_posts/2016-12-21-salary-increase-letter-sample.md

 <p>[Your name]</p>
 </div> -->

-### If you use internal chat like Slack or Google Chat
+#### Scheduling your salary increase discussion via  internal chat like Slack or Google Chat

 You may not even need to send an email to your manager to schedule a time.
 You can just reach out in Slack (via DM), Google Chat, or your internal messaging platform.